-Key Sequence Action CTRL-s Freeze session CTRL-q Reactivate frozen session CTRL-d Delete character at point or exit CLI if at the beginning of the line CTRL-t Drag the character before point forward moving point forward as well; if point is at the end of the line, then this transposes the two characters before the point ALT-t Drag the word before point past the word after point, moving point over that word as well.
+Key Sequence Action CTRL-r Search backward starting at the current line and moving up through the history CTRL-s Freeze session CTRL-q Reactivate frozen session CTRL-d Delete character at point or exit CLI if at the beginning of the line CTRL-t Drag the character before point forward moving point forward as well; if point is at the end of the line, then this transposes the two characters before the point ALT-t Drag the word before point past the word after point, moving point over that word as well.
 If point is at the end of the line, this transposes the last two words on the line.
 CTRL-k Delete the text from point to the end of the line CTRL-y Yank the top of the deleted text into the buffer at point